HeviDevi/BarBoomerang/README.md

 - RESTful API for managing users, thoughts, and reactions.
 - Seamless integration with MongoDB for robust data management.
-- Scalable architecture suitable for social platforms of any size.

 ## Link to Walkthrough Video
 https://www.loom.com/share/949c53c0b3264096893209030015da0a